Data 8: Foundations of Data Science http://data8.org/fa16/

 centroids, avg_distance = kmeans(salary_raw, 4)

 In the above chunk of code, we fed the salary data points the kmeans().
 We also specified the number of clusters to which we want to group the data points. centroids are the centroids generated by kmeans() and avg_distance is the averaged Euclidean distance between the data points fed and the centroids generated by kmeans().Let's assign the groups of the data points by calling the vq() method.
-It takes -- The data points
+It takes -

 # Get the groups (clusters) and distances